mohit0-0rai/Data-Structures-and-Algorithm/README.md

 # Data-Structures-and-Algorithms

-This is a collection of problem solutions (in C++ and JAVA) from various online coding judges and sites.
+This is a collection of solutions(in C++ and JAVA) to problems from various online coding judges and sites.